The key to omnichannel success is customer-centricity

 To fully deliver a successful Omni channel experience for their customers, retailers must turn to sophisticated solutions that help them meet and, hopefully, exceed their customer expectations.
-Solutions around customer engagement, information management and location intelligence allow retailers to develop a single view of their customer, understand their relationship, and optimise their interactions for better customer service across all channels.
+Solutions around customer engagement, information management and location intelligence allow retailers to develop a single view of their customer, understand their relationship, and optimize their interactions for better customer service across all channels.

 So, how can retailers make the most of their Omni channel marketing strategy to better their customer experience across the board?
 The key is in making the customer the star of the show.

-Personalisation for Profit
+Personalization for Profit

 The companies that best use an Omni channel marketing strategy do so during each and every interaction with customers.
-Kudos to the retailers that are successfully performing at a high level on a single channel, like retailer Zippos®, which has a Twitter handle dedicated solely to customer service and is known for having one of the speediest Twitter response times.
+Kudos to the retailers that are successful performing at a high level on a single channel, like retailer Zippos®, which has a Twitter handle dedicated solely to customer service and is known for having one of the speediest Twitter response times.
 But for most, that’s no longer enough for retailers to drive global commerce growth and increase revenue.

 Every customer is unique and, as such, retailers need to treat each one differently.
 Everything from the location of their office to their dietary restrictions will impact each person’s individual shopping habits and needs.
 A mother of five children living in the suburbs will have distinctly different shopping preferences from a single female living in a big city.

-Having insight into your customers means also identifying the events in their life that are motivating their shopping behaviours – whether it’s a new job, new baby or a move to a new home.
-When your customers are on the brink of entering an exciting new phase in their lives, they’re much more likely to need new products and services, thus opening the door for more personalised global retail opportunities.
+Having insight into your customers means also identifying the events in their life that are motivating their shopping behaviors – whether it’s a new job, new baby or a move to a new home.
+When your customers are on the brink of entering an exciting new phase in their lives, they’re much more likely to need new products and services, thus opening the door for more personalized global retail opportunities.